History of the Northern Lights: myths and legends

 Thought to be the souls of the dead, the Sámi believed you shouldn’t talk about the Northern Lights.
-It was also dangerous to tease them by waving, whistling or singing under them, as this would alert the lights to your presence.
+It was also dangerous to tease them by waving, whistling, or singing under them, as this would alert the lights to your presence.

 Mythical fire foxes

 A similar version of this story tells that as the fire foxes ran, their tails swept snowflakes up into the sky, which caught the moonlight and created the Northern Lights.
-This version would have also helped explain to the people why the lights were only visible in winter, as there is no snowfall in the summer months.
+This would have also helped explain why the lights were visible only in winter, as there is no snowfall in the summer months.

-In Greenland, people held the bittersweet belief that the lights were the spirits of children, who had died in childbirth, dancing across the sky, while in Norway, the Northern Lights were believed to be the souls of old maids dancing in the heavens and waving at those below.
+In Greenland, people held the bittersweet belief that the lights were the spirits of babies who had died in childbirth, dancing across the sky, while in Norway, the Northern Lights were believed to be the souls of old maids dancing in the heavens and waving at those below.

-North American Myths and Legends
+North American myths and legends

-It was even believed that the lights might be the spirits of the animals they hunted.
+It was even thought that the lights might be the spirits of the animals they hunted.
 But not all North American legends painted the Northern Lights as quite so benevolent.

-The Northern Lights and the circle of life
+The circle of life

-Some Native American stories depict the Northern Lights as torches held by the spirits who were tasked with leading the souls of the recently deceased over the abyss to the land of brightness and plenty.
+Some Native American stories depict the Northern Lights as torches held by spirits who were tasked with leading the souls of the recently deceased over the abyss to the land of brightness and plenty.
 To communicate with people on Earth, they believed the Northern Lights made a whistling sound, which was to be answered by humans with whispers.

-In Canada and northern Michigan, Algonquin tribes believed the creator of the Earth, Nanabozho, moved to the far north and lit a huge fire.
-The Aurora was a reflection of this fire, created to let his people know that even though he was far away, he was still thinking of them.
-The Menominee Indians of Wisconsin believed what they saw were gentle giants fishing at night, and that the lights were created by their torches as they fished.
+In Canada and northern Michigan, Algonquin tribes believed the creator of the Earth, Nanabozho, moved to the far north and lit a huge fire to let his people know that even though he was far away, he was still thinking of them.
+The aurora was a reflection of this fire.

 Not all native communities in North America were comforted by the presence of the Northern Lights and many believed they were an evil omen.

-Great Plains Indians also believed the lights were the reflection of large fires, but not one made by a loving creator.
+The Great Plains Indians also believed the lights were the reflection of large fires, but not one made by a loving creator.
 Theirs were the reflections of giant flames under huge cooking pots, lit by northern tribes to cook their enemies.

 In Wisconsin, the Fox Indians thought the Northern Lights were the restless spirits of their slain enemies attempting to rise again for revenge – and were an omen of pestilence and war.
 In Alaska, Inuit communities also feared the lights and carried knives to ward themselves against the evil spirits of the aurora.

-European Myths and Legends
+European myths and legends

-The many sightings of the aurora borealis in Europe through time has given us a rich trove of myths and tales.
+Across history, there have been many auroral sightings in Europe, which has given us a rich trove of myths and tales.

 Omens of bloodshed